Team-Fruition/Orbital/README.md

 	Scope
 </h4>

-> <p> This game is aimed at anybody with free time.
-Which is everyone. </p>
+> <p> This game is aimed at gamers who have a taste for the arcade genre. </p>

 <h4>
 	 Project Scope
 </h4>

 > Really only limited by time and motivational constraints.
-As of now the game is "completed", but why stop here?
+As of now the game is "functioning", but why stop here?

 <h4>
-	Targeted Level of Acheivement
+	Level of Acheivement
 </h4>

-> We are aiming for the Project Gemini level achievement.
-We would like this achievement because everything besides the [Music](http://youtu.be/1rC7pNgxkZU), down to the Art Assets and the Code Structure itself, was 99% original.
-But if it's not worthy we understand :)
+> Project Gemini Achieved! :D

 <h4>
 	Things Done